About the BSA

 We also speak out on issues that are relevant to building societies and their members (borrowers and savers).
 We provide technical information to our members on a huge range of topics.
 Our economists and specialist policy teams have expertise covering mortgages and housing; savings; financial policy and legal, governance and compliance matters.

-The BSA is not a regulator itself, nor is it able to deal with complaints about building societies - these are looked after by the Financial Ombudsman Service if they cannot be resolved by the society itself.
+The BSA is not a regulator itself, nor is it able to deal with complaints about building societies - these are looked after by the Financial Ombudsman Service if they cannot be resolved by the Society itself.

 While their businesses must be run as rigorously as any plc bank on the high street - societies operate in the same regulatory environment - their purpose is different.
 A plc must operate to the benefit of its shareholders, a mutual operates to the benefit of its members and takes business decisions in a different way because of this.

-* financial statistics correct as at 31 December 2016.
+* financial statistics correct as at 13 February 2018.